Cobb County DUI Lawyers

 • Declared a Habitual Violator (for third in five-year conviction measured from the dates of previous arrests for which convictions were obtained to the date of the current arrest for which a sentence is received).

-PENALTIES FOR A FOURTH OR SUBSEQUENT DUI CONVICTION WITHIN TEN YEARS:
+PENALTIES FOR A FOURTH OR SUBSEQUENT CONVICTION WITHIN TEN YEARS FOR A COBB DUI:

 (measured from the dates of previous arrests for which DUI convictions were obtained to the date of the current arrest for which a DUI conviction is obtained)